B'z: Influence and legacy

-It is considered that Matsumoto's guitar style has been influenced by the hard rock sound of Led Zeppelin and Deep Purple, while Inaba, who was interested in rock music since elementary school, listened to Queen, Loudness, Aerosmith, and others.
+Matsumoto's guitar style has been influenced by Led Zeppelin and Deep Purple, while Inaba, who was interested in rock music since elementary school, listened to Queen, Loudness, Aerosmith, and others.

-In 2003, HMV Japan ranked the band at number 30 on their list of the 100 most important Japanese pop acts.
+In 2003, HMV ranked the band at number 30 on their list of the 100 most important Japanese pop acts.
 In 2007, B'z became the first music act from Asia to have their handprints and signatures put up on Hollywood's RockWalk.
 According to AllMusic, they are considered the "biggest rock act in Japan and the entirety of Asia", while the popular music historian Norman Abjorensen described them as one of the most notable J-pop music acts who have achieved Asian and global fame.

 Matsumoto, through his B'z fame, is also credited for a "resurrection and reinvention of the Japanese guitar hero", alongside, and in comparison to, X Japan's guitarist Hide for a model of guitarist more interested in technique, technology, and equipment, popularizing the electric guitar as a mass media product in Japan.
 He also has numerous Gibson signature models, with the first one being released in 1999.

 In Oricon's yearly poll of 20,000 people for "Favorite Artist Ranking", which started in 2004, they were regularly placed among the most popular music artists, even in more recent years being ranked at number 4 (2015, 2016, 2017).
 In 2015, in a survey by Oricon about peoples' favorite song to relieve stress, their song "Ultra Soul" was ranked second.